adlnet/xAPI-Spec/xAPI-About.md

 can create domain-specific vocabularies, profiles, and recipes.
 These practices usually involve work around defining use cases and curating the various vocabulary terms, synonyms, and other related metadata that might be preferred within a CoP.
 They can also reuse existing vocabularies, profiles, and recipes already published by other CoPs or participants of the xAPI community.

+<a name="def-document-profile" ></a>

+__Document Profile Resource__: A construct where information about the learner or activity is kept, typically in name/document pairs that have meaning to an instructional system component.
+Not to be confused with [Profile](#def-profile).

 <a name="def-endpoint" ></a>